libigl/libigl/external/tinyxml2/readme.md

 * xmltest.cpp

 Simply compile and run.
-There is a visual studio 2010 project included, a simple Makefile, an XCode project, and a cmake CMakeLists.txt included to help you.
+There is a visual studio 2010 project included, a simple Makefile, an XCode project, a Code::Blocks project, and a cmake CMakeLists.txt included to help you.
 The top of tinyxml.h even has a simple g++ command line if you are are *nix and don't want to use a build system.

 Documentation
 -------------